benjamin9555/benjamingallusser/content/home/publications.md

 #{{% /alert %}}
 +++

-[Google Scholar](https://scholar.google.ch/citations?user=EIR1yVYAAAAJ&hl=en) does an excellent job at keeping this list up-to-date.
+[Google Scholar](https://scholar.google.ch/citations?user=EIR1yVYAAAAJ&hl=en) does an excellent job at keeping this list up to date.